 3GPP, “Mobility Procedures for Home NodeB; Overall Description Stage 2,” TS 25.367 (release 11), 2011.

-TR 36.921 Evolved Universal Terrestrial Radio Access (E-UTRA); FDD Home eNode B (HeNB) Radio Frequency (RF) requirements analysis.
+R 36.921 Evolved Universal Terrestrial Radio Access (E-UTRA); FDD Home eNode B (HeNB) Radio Frequency (RF) Requirements Analysis.

 TR 36.932 Scenarios and Requirements of LTE Small Cell Enhancements

 Architectures for Heterogeneous and Multitier Wireless Networks